How I built this portfolio ground up (TLDR)

 Hi readers.
 In this article, I would like to show the process I took for building & publishing this website (https://yella.dev).
 But before that, let's see some background.

-To build a personal website with blog posts written in Markdown & Text-to-speech features like "Listen".
-The content should be committed & pushed to GitHub which should be automatically deployed.
+My goal was to build a personal website with blog posts written in Markdown & Text-to-speech features like "Listen".
+The content should be committed & pushed to GitHub, which should be automatically deployed.

 I designed & deployed this website to create a clean space to host my portfolio and writings.
 I've tried popular platforms like Wordpress, Medium & Substack but didn't like their customization options to reflect my personal taste.
 Therefore, I decided to create a new portfolio that lists my projects, books & writings in one single place, and this website is the answer.

 I bought my domain (yella.dev) on Namecheap Domain Seller.
-Word Yella is a prefix of my last name: Yellavula.
+The word Yella is a prefix of my last name: Yellavula.

 Options for static site generation🔗